JetLiTheQT/PMRTest/README.md

 ## Usage

 + Open the app on your device
-+ Send a push notification using the Python script included in the python directory:
++ Before you can send a push notification by running the Python script, you'll need to:
   + Change the source for the adminsdk by replacing [DIRECTORY LOCATION FOR YOUR FIRE-ADMINSDK JSON] with the directory location for your [project_name]-firebase-adminsdk.json file.
 You'll find it in app/src/ within the GitHub repo.
   + Retrieve your FCM token by uncommenting the Retrieve_token() function in the LogScreen page of the app.
 You can find your FCM token in Android Studio's log.
 Copy the FCM token and replace [FCM TOKEN] with it in the test.py file.
-+ The push notification should be received and displayed in the app
++ After running the python script, the push notification should be received and displayed in the app and firebase real time database!